How to buy Calix (CXL) shares

 Calix Limited is a specialty chemicals business based in Australia.
-Calix shares (CXL) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Calix shares (CXL) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Calix has a trailing 12-month revenue of around $19.2 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Calix

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.